 Altitude: 67 metres.
 Temperature (deg C): Summer- Max.
 37.8, Min.
 17.8.
 Winter- Max.27.8, Min.10.6.

 We offer most popular religious tour plan of Buddha destinations in Bihar, Maharashtra, Sikkim, Uttar Pradesh and Nepal, our tour plans and travel itineraries are designed to cover the best tourist places of Buddhist tourist sectors of India and Nepal.
 Explore Bihar tours, all about the tourist destinations of Bihar, tourist attractions and cities of Bihar.
 We provide temple and spiral tours in Bihar, Rajasthan, North India, Uttaranchal, Madhya Pradesh, Central India, Sikkim.
 All information and travel guide of Buddhist places and cities of India.
-Short and long trip to Buddhist tours in India in summer and winter vacations our tour packages caters to all kind of tourists, single travellers, single woman tourists, couples, old aged people specially from Korea, Japan, the Buddhism followers from Korea and Japan are looking for tour to India to explore Buddhist destinations in India.
+Short and long trip to Buddhist tours in India in summer and winter vacations our tour packages caters to all kind of tourists, single travellers, single woman tourists, couples, old aged people specially from Korea, Japan, who are looking for tour to India to explore Buddhist destinations in India.
 To know more about option of our tours please visit at our itineraries: http://www.india-tourism.net/itineraries.htm or you can send us your feedback to us; we shall design a tour of your choice.
-Mail us your queries at: email@example.com
+Mail us your queries at: firstname.lastname@example.org